Mistakes to Avoid Reduce Returns

 Not Mobile-Friendly

-Fix: Optimize for mobile with scrollable tables or responsive design.
+Fix: Optimize for mobile with scrollable tables, larger text, and tap-friendly buttons.

 10